Bachelor of General Studies

 Credits: 3

 This course introduces prospective teachers to the complexity of their future professional roles in today’s schools.
 Students will be encouraged to consider teaching from “the other side of the desk”, and will leave familiar with the intricate framework in which teachers work, and the expectations of various stakeholders.
 They will gain a knowledge base on which future Education courses will build, and will be introduced to theories of learning and teaching.
-PREREQUISITE: 60% in ELA 30-1
+Prerequisite: English Language Arts 30-1 at 60%

 Hours: 45